interplaynetary/free-association/resources/trust-fund/pure/statutes.md

 Comprises all current members (MRD ≥ threshold).

 **4.2 Board**
-Comprises the three members with highest MRD scores:
+Comprises three members with collective signature authority.
+Board positions are offered to members in order of highest MRD scores.
+If a member declines, the position is offered to the next highest MRD.

-- Highest MRD = President
-- 2nd highest MRD = Treasurer
-- 3rd highest MRD = Secretary
+All Board members have equal authority.
+Roles exist only for legal requirements:
+- One member designated as "President" (legal representative)
+- All members are authorized signatories

-Board composition updates automatically with each MRD computation.
+Board composition updates when:
+- MRD computation changes ranking, AND
+- Current Board member declines to continue, OR
+- Higher-ranked member accepts position

 ## Article 5 — General Assembly